rsksmart/rif-relay/docs/development_guide.md

 ## Project structure

-The project is divided in on-chain and off-chain components.
+The project has on-chain and off-chain components.

-- In the `contracts` folder on the root directory you can find all the smart contracts involved in Enveloping.
+- In the `contracts` folder on the root directory, you can find all the smart contracts involved in Enveloping.
     - Those could be compiled with `yarn prepare` and it changes will be reflected in the `build/contracts` folder.
     - If a new contract is created, it's important to add it in `migrations/2_deploy_contracts.js` for deploying it.
-    - The current of solidity compiler is `^0.6.12`.
+    - The current solidity version is `^0.6.12`.
 - In `src` you can find off-chain components such as `cli`, `relayclient` and `relayserver`.
 Everything here is coded in `typescript`.
     - To compile typescript, you should use `yarn tsc` and the changes will be in the `dist` folder.
-- In the `jsrelay` you can find all related for running a Relay Server.
-You can see [here](docs/launching_enveloping.md) for more details in how to.
+- In the `jsrelay`, there are all related to run a Relay Server.
+You can see [here](docs/launching_enveloping.md) for more details.
-- In `test` are all the suit of testing.
+- In `test` is all the suit of testing.
 You can read below for knowing how to test Enveloping.

 ## Testing